ubernostrum/django-registration/docs/faq.rst

 **What versions of Django and Python are supported?**

-    As of django-registration |release|, Django 1.8, 1.9, 1.10 and
-    1.11 are supported, on Python 2.7, 3.3 (Django 1.8 only), 3.4, 3.5
+    As of django-registration |release|, Django 1.11, 2.0 and 2.1 are supported, on Python 2.7, (Django 1.11 only), 3.4, 3.5 and
-    and 3.6 (Django 1.11 only).
-Although Django 1.8 supported Python 3.2 at initial release, Python 3.2 is now at its end-of-life and django-registration no longer supports it.
+    3.6.
+Older versions of Django and Python were supported in previous releases, but they have now reached end-of-life and are no longer supported.

 **I found a bug or want to make an improvement!**